amn-jain/Implementation-of-Word2vec-and-GloVe/README.md

 <br><br>
 Each word is represented by a real-valued vector, often tens or hundreds of dimensions.
 This is contrasted to the thousands or millions of dimensions required for sparse word representations, such as a one-hot encoding.
 <br><br>
 Word2Vec and GloVe are some of the most popular techniques to learn about word embeddings.
-In this project, we are going to build word2vec and GloVe algorithms from scratch using NumPy.
+In this project, I implemented word2vec and GloVe algorithms from scratch using NumPy.

 ## Dataset